RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 kind: Template
 metadata:
   name: merge-json-template
-  title: Merge in Json
+  title: Merge in JSON
-  description: Merge in some json to an existing file and open a pull request for it.
+  description: Merge in some JSON to an existing file and open a pull request for it.
 spec:
   owner: roadie
   type: service